Ada-Developers-Academy/core-lightning-talks/unit-2-lightning-talks/unit-2-talk.instructor.md

 # Instructor: Unit 2 Talk

 Topics are listed in the order they should be presented.
-Topics beginning with **Describe how to use views/templates in Flask** must be presented after Flask is introduced.
+The topics from **Describe how to use views/templates in Flask** and onward must be presented after Flask is introduced.

 Here is a [google sheet with the topics and a template for student sign-up](https://docs.google.com/spreadsheets/d/1tj064fnubhsAyaTRnMN_0vzRxQliA92TageXfS1nabA/edit?usp=sharing)